 As a graduate we’ll introduce you to your career coach, an experienced tech recruiter or hiring manager, and you’ll meet with them regularly during your job search.
 We’ll give you the support you need, but you need to hustle to make it happen.

 To a hiring manager, a well-crafted application stands out from the crowd.
 Your career coach will teach you how to properly research each opportunity and help you assemble application materials like cover letters and resumes.
 You will submit drafts of these materials and revise them together with your career coach.
-We expect you to work with your career coach on assigned work, coding challenges, and interview prep throughout the application process.
+Once your coach signs off on your materials we expect you to submit at least seven job applications every week, unless you and your coach agree to focus instead on other areas like interviews or coding challenges.

 Manage your pipeline.

 Successful job searches are well-organized and reply times to introductions and emails from recruiters should be prompt.
 We’ll give you the tools you need to track and organize your networking, outreach, and application pipeline.
 It’s your responsibility to update and share this pipeline with your coach each week.
 Attending your weekly 1-on-1 career coaching sessions is a sign that you’re taking the job search seriously and is required for the guarantee.
 Missing more than two of your coaching sessions disqualifies you from the guaranty.

 We’re guiding you to your first job where your primarily responsibility is software development.
 Not a temp job, not an unpaid internship, not a “job” TAing other students.
-When you put in the effort we guarantee that within 6 months of graduation, the bootcamp will take you to a full-time (or voluntary part-time) opportunity as:
+When you put in the effort we guarantee that within 6 months of graduation, the Web Development Bootcamp will take you to a full-time (or voluntary part-time) opportunity as:

 *We can’t guarantee a job to everyone younger than 21 (Dan’s age when he cofounded Thinkful), but we’re willing to consider individual exceptions to this limitation down to 18 if, after talking with you, we’re confident that we can promise you a job.